hosikiti/pomowor/README.md

 ## TODOs

+- Change the way of resetting total work time to one tap.
-- Add volume setting
+- Add volume setting.
-- Fix crash issue
+- Fix crash issue.